Enric Ucelay-Da Cal: Early life and education

 In 1972 he moved to Spain to research his dissertation.
 He was soon offered an instructorship at the Autonomous University of Barcelona (UAB), beginning in 1974.
 As Spanish legislation required citizenship for tenure status, Ucelay-Da Cal somewhat disingenuously maintained his situation as professor by obtaining a degree in Contemporary (i.e. Modern) History at the University of Barcelona in 1980 and, in 1983, a doctorate in history at the UAB with a new thesis, written in Catalan, re-researched and with a slight change of temporal focus, El nacionalisme radical català i la resistència a la Dictadura de Primo de Rivera, 1923-1931, directed by Josep Fontana.
 To document this new text, Ucelay-Da Cal worked in numerous archives of France, Italy, Belgium, Switzerland, Germany, the United Kingdom, Portugal and of course, Spain, which, because of standard time access clauses (usually fifty years), were previously closed to investigators working on the 1920s.
 The documentary research did not produce significant changes in the narrative previously established by oral and press sources.

 In 1983 he obtained Spanish citizenship, and was granted tenure.

+Between 1983 and 2021 he was married with Mary Dorsey Boatwright (1947-2021), in her name it was created the Fundació Mary Dorsey per a l'Estudi de la Història Contemporània.